Commit451/DriveAppFolderViewer/README.md

 Note: This library makes no attempt to resolve Google API connection issues, so it is best that you assure that a GoogleApiClient is connected before starting this intent.

 ## Setup
-To build and test this project, you will need to generate your own OAuth 2.0 Client ID following the steps [here](https://developers.google.com/drive/android/get-started)
+To contribute to this project and test it with the sample within this repo, you will need to generate your own OAuth 2.0 Client ID following the steps [here](https://developers.google.com/drive/android/get-started)

 License
 --------